SagaLGIT/tech-bootcamp-ws/README.md

 ```

-**Task:** When the user clicks on the search button, call the method `fetchMovies` with the input value.
-This is where we in the next step will fetch the movies!
+**Task:** When the user clicks on the search button, call the method `getMovies` which is defined in `app/data/getMovies.ts` with the input value.
+This method will log your input value, and where we in the next step will fetch the movies!

 ### 2.3 Use BFF